voschezang/coding-handbook/product-management.md

     - Long-term revenue stream > quarterly results.

 Projects typically have three constraints: a time bound, cost bound and a set of requirements (input or output).
 When risks materialize then at least one of these must be let go.

-## Project Management

-Typical requirements include time- and cost-bounds, and a *scope*.
-In theory, only two of these can be guaranteed.

-This scope can be defined in different levels:

-- **Input**-based.
-This bears the least uncertainty, but the output itself may be unpredictable.

-- **Output**-based.
-This leaves some freedom on the implementation side.
-If risk materialize, either time or cost would have to be let go.

-- **Outcome**-based.
-This method is more subjective.
-It focusses on building the right thing, rather than something.